Moving to Tokyo, Japan? Read on to find out how to rent an apartment in Tokyo so you get the best apartment in Tokyo for the best price!

 |Ward||Avg Cost Per month||Avg Cost Per month||Avg Cost Per month||Avg Cost Per month||Avg Cost Per month||Avg Cost Per month|

-Rent A House In Japan For A Month
+How To Rent A House In Tokyo For A Month

 For short-term stay in Tokyo, it doesn’t make sense for you to sign a two-year contract.
 You have several options that are cheap and you’ll find that it is well within your budget for short-term stays.
 Also, these options don’t require you to pay key money, huge deposit, etc. Plus, you don’t need to worry about a guarantor either!